KDE/digikam-doc/left_sidebar/tags_view.rst

 When a tag is selected in the Left Sidebar, all of the images that are marked with that tag are displayed in the View Area.

 But before assigning and using tags, you first have to define them.
 If you import photographs that already have assigned tags, digiKam will build an appropriate tag tree during import.
-Other than that you have to manually define all tags.
+Alternatively, you can use digiKam's auto-tags feature to find objects in your images and create tags.
 The context menu shown in the screenshot above provides an easy approach to managing tags.

 .. _managing_tags: